kpath1999/kausar-blog-jekyll/_posts/2024-12-13-mci-bus-analytics.md

     return df.apply(calculate_congestion_level, axis=1)
 ```

-**Assessing road quality**.
+**Road quality assessment**.
 Vertical acceleration data is used to assess road quality.
 A measure is created called Standard Deviation of Vertical Acceleration (SDVA).
 SDVA is calculated by dividing the variation in vertical movement by the average speed.
 This helps detect bumps or issues in the road.

 \$$\ \text{SDVA} = \frac{\sigma(a_z)}{\bar{v}} $$ where $\sigma(a_z)$ is the standard deviation of vertical acceleration and $\bar{v}$ is the average speed over a segment.
 To focus on bumps and ignore small vibrations, the Butterworth low-pass filter is used.
 Thresholds are based on real-world data to classify road conditions into four categories.